duncanbradley/thesis/related_work.md

 The structure of Franconeri’s summary broadly follows the progress of visualisation research, and highlights the different considerations, from the low-level to higher level.
 First precision (low-level vision), then accuracy (low-level cognition), then comprehension (high-level cognition).
 This is also a sequence of greater abstraction, with the final stage further away from the specifics of the dataset and closer to the general.

+Chen et al. (2020) extoll the virtues of psychology work in visualisation, proposing that it becuase it is ultimately studying the mind, and using visualisations simply as experimental stimuli, it can generate generalisable and fundamental findings, greatly facilitating progress in our quest to understand of the how visualisations work.
+This is compared to work which is focused on the visualisations themselves, which is useful, but does not produce the same type of knowledge.
+Analysing a single comparison constitutes a fraction of the work, since theories about cognitive processes are built through cumulative work and performing several comparisons.
+Inadequate best practice recommendations indicate unsufficient understanding of cognitive processing of visualisations.

+Abdul-Rahman et al. (2020) illustrate the huge number of variables that can be manipulated to gain insight into visualisations.
+Discuss the importance of controlling for non-manipualted variables.
+Criticisms levelled at studies with high and low levels of experimental control - but important to recognise that in the former, focus is to on ecological validity, in the latter, important to recognise that scope of manipulation may be purposefully broader.
+There is often a need to strike a balance, depending on the research question.

 # Precision

 Arguably the most influential experiment in the data visualisation field was conducted by Cleveland and McGill (1984), who sought to identify elementary perceptual processes involved in viewing visualisations.
 There are many different ways of graphically representing values.
 However, the precision of the visual system’s differs according to the characteristics of the stimulus.
 Therefore, through psychophyiscal testing, it’s possible to work out how well interpretations of different presentation formats correspond to the actual numbers.
 For each visualisation, participants identified which of two marks conveyed the smaller value, and estimated, as a percentage, how much smaller this was than the larger mark.
 The consequent leaderboard is the “ranking of visual channels”.
 Position-encoding produced less error than both length- and angle-encoding.
 Therefore, where possible, data should be encoded using position on a common (aligned) scale.
 This means that grouped bars elicit more precise representations than stacked bars.
 How do we interpret this ranking?
 Are there theoretical reasons for why area is not as good as other channels?